Unit: 140 (5th London) Field Regiment

 Grave / Panel Ref.: Section D. Grave 101.

-In the December quarter 1940 Ernest married Lucy Annie Blades, in the Sleaford area (probably in Ruskington).
-Lucy was born in Ruskington in 1921, the daughter of William Henry (died in February 1938), and Annie Rebecca (née Fixter) Blades who were married in the village in the September quarter 1917.
+In the December quarter 1940 Ernest married Lucy Annie Blades, probably in All Saints Church, Ruskington.
+Lucy was born in Rowston, Sleaford, in the December quarter 1921, the oldest of 6 children of William Henry (died in February 1938), and Annie Rebecca (née Fixter) Blades who were married in the village in the September quarter 1917.
 There is no record of any children born to Ernest and Lucy.

-Annie Blades later re-married in 1942 to John Elliff, and was buried, as Annie Elliff, next to her former husband (William Blades) in Graves D 71 and 72, Ruskington Cemetery, New Plot.
+Lucy’s mother, Annie Blades, later re-married in 1942 to John Elliff, and was buried, as Annie Elliff, next to her former husband (William Blades) in Graves D 71 and 72, Ruskington Cemetery, New Plot, after her death in March 1979, aged 83.

-Without his Service Papers it is not possible to know when Ernest enlisted in the 140 Field Regiment, Royal Artillery.
-Clearly the Territorial Regiment was in action from the outbreak of the War as part of 1st Army, 5th Corps.
+Without his Service Papers it is not possible to know when Ernest enlisted in the 140 (5th London) Field Regiment, Royal Artillery.
+However, the Territorial Regiment was in action from the outbreak of the War as part of 1st Army, 5th Corps.

 In May 1940 it was in action at Wannehain on the Escaut under 42 Division where it suffered several casualties and lost 3 guns of 366 Battery to shell fire.
 The regiment fought its last battle in France at Cassel grouped with 5 RHA.